wh0oo/wh0oo/README.md

 ## Hi there 👋

-Systems/IT person, datacenter infrastructure engineer, Minecraft server admin, and occasional maker.
+Systems/IT-ish person, datacenter monkey, Minecraft server admin, occasional maker and an OG (Original Geek) .

 I work on a lot more than what is here.
 This profile is mostly the public stuff I share: infrastructure automation, Minecraft/Fabric projects, older WordPress work, and miscellaneous experiments.